aplteam/Tatin/README.md

 * `Server` - the Server
 * `Registry` - all code that is shared between the client and the server.

-Client as well as Server run under Windows, Linux and Mac-OS.
+Client as well as Server may run under Windows, Linux and Mac-OS.

 Tatin requires Dyalog APL 18.0 Unicode or better.
-It will be part of 19.0 Dyalog APL installatio.
+It will be part of 19.0.

-Documentation is available via the `docs/` folder but also as part of a release, in particular the documents `InstallingTheTatinClient.html` and `InstallingTheTatinServer.html`.
+## Installing and updating the Tatin Client

+The document `InstallingTheTatinClient.html` in the `docs/` folder discusses how to install the Tatin client.

 ## Usage

 Once you've installed the Tatin client you have access to <https://tatin.dev>, the principal Tatin server.

-The document `FirstStepsWithTatin.html` in the docs/ folder will get you started.
+The document `FirstStepsWithTatin.html` in the `docs/` folder will get you started.

+## Documentation

+There are plenty of documents available in the `docs/` folder, discussing different aspects of Tatin.
+The document `_ReadMe.html` gives an overview about what each of the document is about.

 ## Tatin Server